keeks-mtl/memory-match/README.md

     from [Google Fonts](https://fonts.google.com/) to make sure it worked across browsers/devices.

 #### Icons
 - The cards themselves use icons that should feel familiar.
-The icons were meant to be similiar enough that those playing wouldn't find it too easy to remember where each card was.
+The icons were meant to be similar enough that those playing wouldn't find it too easy to remember where each card was.
 - The icons themselves are from [FontAwesome](https://fontawesome.com/) and are icons associated with computers so they would look familiar to most who have used computers before.